-In a new podcast Simon Deakin, the Director of the Centre for Business Research and Professor of Law at the University of Cambridge examines the issue of whether a vote to BREXIT from Europe in the UK’s forthcoming Referendum on June 23rd would lead to a loss of rights in the workplace.
+In a new podcast Simon Deakin, the Director of the Centre for Business Research and Professor of Law at the University of Cambridge examines the issue of whether a vote to Brexit from Europe in the UK’s forthcoming Referendum on 23 June would lead to a loss of rights in the workplace.

 He points out that British governments of all political persuasions have watered down workers’ rights provided for by European directives.
 He points to other European countries which have done more to protect their manufacturing sectors while maintaining workers’ rights, such as Germany, the Nordic systems, France, and the Low Countries.
 He discusses how the UK has tolerated the shrinking of its industrial base while actively encouraging the growth of a casualised labour market, characterised by growing numbers of insecure jobs masquerading as self-employment, agency work and zero hours contracts.